bytesnake/mdbook-scientific/README.md

 ```
 and then cross-reference with `$ref:fig:<name>$`.

+If block is empty, then the preprocessor looks into the `assets` path specified in the configuration.
+So for a block `$$latex, legendrepoly, Legendre Polynomials$$` it looks for the file `src/legendrepoly.tex`.

 The BibTeX file referenced in the configuration file is added as a additional chapter and citations can be generated with `$ref:bib:<name>$`.

 ## Should I use this